 Tours are filled on a first come basis.

-If a tour time has sold out, visitors may purchase a ticket for any of the tour times remaining that day.
+If a tour has sold out, visitors may purchase a ticket for any of the tour times remaining that day.

 Docent-led guided tours are the only option for touring the inside of the house.
 The garden is self-guided.